Killing Bacteria Using Conjugatively Delivered CRISPR-Cas Systems

-Using CRISPR-Cas systems we are able to specifically target pathogenic strains of C. acnes bacteria.
+Using CRISPR-Cas systems we are able to specifically target pathogenic strains of bacteria.

 The plasmid containing our CRISPR-Cas system is delivered to the target bacteria via bacterial conjugation from a commensal bacterial chassis.

-Bacterial conjugation is very difficult for bacteria to develop resistance to, and has better penetration than antibiotics under biofilm conditions (like those seen in C. acnes colonized pores).
+Bacterial conjugation is very difficult for bacteria to develop resistance to, and has better penetration than antibiotics under biofilm conditions.

 CRISPR-Cas Mediated Cell Death

-The guide RNAs on the delivered plasmid encode for specific regions of the C. acnes genome that are unique to the pathogenic strains of C. acnes.
+The guide RNAs on the delivered plasmid encode for specific regions of the bacterial genome that are unique to the pathogen.

-Once expressed, the CRISPR-Cas system kills the C. acnes cell by creating double stranded DNA cuts at the target sites of the bacterial genome.
+Once expressed, the CRISPR-Cas system kills the target bacterial cell by creating double stranded DNA cuts at the target sites of the bacterial genome.

 Interested In Learning More?